Flag of convenience: History

 To counteract class hopping, in 2009 the International Association of Classification Societies (IACS) established a Transfer of Class Agreement (TOCA).

+Ships of the Russia's shadow fleet, that transport sanctioned cargo, especially crude oil are frequently change their flag registrations.
+Because of this previously tiny ship registries including Gabon, Eswatini (itself landlocked with no open water access), the Comoro Islands, and Guinea-Bissau since 2022 gain significant participants in global shipping.
+According to a report of the Atlantic council "They are so permissive that virtually any vessel can register, even ones turned down by other flag-of-convenience-states."

+As of 2025, the open registries of Panama, Liberia, and Marshall Islands accounted for approximately half of the entire world fleet by deadweight tonnage, maintaining roughly the same proportion for over a decade.

 Extent of use

-The International Transport Workers' Federation (ITF) maintains a list of registries it considers to be flags of convenience (FOC) registries.
-In developing the list, the ITF considers "ability and willingness of the flag state to enforce international minimum social standards on its vessels," the "degree of ratification and enforcement of ILO Conventions and Recommendations," and "safety and environmental record".
-As of May 2025, the list includes 42 countries.
+The International Transport Workers' Federation (ITF) is the biggest campaigner against FOC since 1948, and maintains a list of registries it considers to be flags of convenience.
+In developing the list, the ITF takes into account "ability and willingness of the flag state to enforce international minimum social standards on its vessels," the "degree of ratification and enforcement of ILO Conventions and Recommendations," and "safety and environmental record".
+As of May 2025, the list includes 45 registries.